dxe290/helloisdi/_posts/2022-03-02-labreport-firstLab5diona.md

 **Lab6 Dataset**

 For Lab 6 I will work with Race Film Database.
 This database contains information on films, actors, production companies, and other aspects of early silent-era African American race films.
+Therefore, this dataset is relevant personally because of my research interest related to film studies.